What to Pack & What Not to Bring

 - a microfridge (microwave-refrigerator combination).
 See above.
 They may be rented from My MicroFridge, by August 10, 2021.

 - large appliances - washing machines or full-size refrigerators

 - candles, and incense burners

 - air conditioning units of any kind

-- pets, except for service dogs, and fish in tanks no larger than ten gallons (the exception is Ecology House, where residents can keep small pets that are confined at all times to cages or aquariums)
+- pets, except for service dogs, or emotional support animals (ESAs) that have been approved by Student Disability Services, and fish in tanks no larger than ten gallons (the exception is Ecology House, where residents can keep small pets that are confined at all times to cages or aquariums)